Coaching for Anxiety: How Health Coaches Can Reduce Anxiety

 What Is Anxiety?

-Anxiety is a normal, biological mechanism that keeps your body on high alert in case of danger.
-Our “fight or flight” response is initiated by the nervous system, and it tells us we’re in danger.
-The release of stress hormones tells your body to preserve as much energy as possible, getting you ready to either defend yourself or run away.
+Anxiety is a normal, biological mechanism that keeps the body on high alert in case of danger.
+The nervous system initiates our “fight or flight” response when we sense danger.
+The release of stress hormones tells the body to preserve as much energy as possible, preparing us to defend ourselves or run away.

 Unfortunately, our brains can’t always tell the difference between real danger and modern-day stressors.
 This can result in symptoms of anxiety for seemingly no reason: sweaty palms, a rapid heart rate, tense muscles, hyperventilation, trouble concentrating, and digestive problems.
 Anxiety can be caused by chemical imbalances in the brain, a family history of anxiety, and things like: